Mapping Inheritance to Relational Databases

 In case of updating a field type of the base class would require to migrate multiple tables.

-For example, if we change character size of password
+For example, if we change character size of password field, we need to alter both Maintaner and Customer tables.

 It might lead a conflict.